 British tights and American pantyhose are exactly the same thing.
 Some Americans do use "tights" and "pantyhose" interchangeably (with "tights" referring specifically to the heaver opaque version).
 "Tights" is also associated with the thicker variety worn by little girls and dancers (also known as leggings), and which is acceptable as outerwear.

 In most of the world, the word "barbecue" is a verb, meaning "to grill".
 However, in the American South (and part of the Midwest) it refers to a specific style of outdoor cookery, distinct from grilling.
 Grilling is done fairly quickly, over an open flame and/or coals.
 Barbecue is a far slower process (several hours at minimum) involving lower heat, which may or may not involve the subspeciality known as "smoking", which is even slower.
 The word barbecue can also be applied as a noun to the products of the whole process.
 In Britain, it generally applies to any form done outside without a specific process, as well as as a noun to the object this is done on.
-In Britain, a grill is an indoor appliance, often part of the oven, consisting of a downwards heating element with a rack underneath it for the food.
+This technique—and insistence that it is the only thing entitled to be called "barbecue"—is tremendously Serious Business to its practitioners and aficionados (for details, see Cuisines In America).
+In Britain, a grill is an indoor appliance, often part of the oven, consisting of a downwards heating element with a rack underneath it for the food—Americans call it a "broiler."
 It's good for making food, especially anything with melted cheese, go brown and crispy on the top.
 A barbecue (or BBQ to most Brits) is something outdoors, and to barbecue is to use one of these outdoor appliances with coals in the bottom and a rack on top to slowly char your food - not grilling it at all.

-A biscuit in America is a bread product with a soft inside and a somewhat crispy outside.
+A biscuit in America is a small- to mid-size round, savory quickbreadnote Bread raised with chemical leavening, like baking soda or powder, rather than yeast with a soft and rich inside (usually being made with a great deal of butter, buttermilk, shortening, and/or lard) and slightly crispy and very flaky outside.
 Scones are a whole other matter; it's best you just don't bring them up.
-In the Commonwealth, a biscuit is a dry cookie that in America would be called a cracker or simply cookie (that popular accompaniment to A Spot Of Tea, the digestive biscuit, is a Graham cracker).
+In the Commonwealth, a biscuit is a dry cookie that in America would be called a cracker or simply cookie (that popular accompaniment to A Spot Of Tea, the digestive biscuit, is similar to a Graham cracker, but much thicker).
 For further confusion, there's a similar item called "beaten biscuit" in the American South or "sea biscuit" in New England, or "pilot biscuit" or "pilot bread" in other regions.

 And in Australia "Biscuit" is the general catch-all term for all of the above, though "Cookie" has recently come into use for particularly large sweet biscuits, at least 15cm-ish across.